-Students who apply for admission to the College with the intention of obtaining employment by which to accumulate a labor credit, will be required to pay an entrance deposit of twenty-five dollars.
+Students who apply for admission to the College with the intention of obtaining employment by which to accumulate a labor credit with which to meet school expenses will be required to pay an entrance deposit of twenty-five dollars.
 This deposit cannot be withdrawn, but must be applied on school expenses.
 Students should not plan to register for a semester of class work until they have accumulated a credit of at least one hundred dollars.